SaigeW/cw-ai/Report.md

 ### Summary

 Our AI stands on the Minimax Algorithm, which is a wildly used algorithm for turn-based games.
-The detective's turn is slightly handy so we use the CartesianProduct function provided by Guava to get all possible combinations of moves for their turn.
+The detective's turn was slightly less handy. we used the CartesianProduct function provided by Guava to get all possible combinations of moves for their turn.
 The scoring function is based on Dijkstra Algorithm, which will be explained in detail later.

 #### Scoring Function